 What is an advance?

 Contrary to popular belief, an advance is not free money.

-These types of deals always have a plethora of strings attached and can be detrimental to your professional career as a musician AND your long term financial stability if you don’t know what you’re signing up for.
-However, no need to worry.
-We’re here to make sure you have all the information you need to make the right decisions for your career.
+These types of deals have a plethora of strings attached and can be detrimental to your professional career as a musician AND your long term financial stability if you don’t know what you’re signing up for.
+However, no need to worry just yet.
+We’re here to make sure you have all the information you need to make the right decision for your career.

 How are advances calculated?

-Unless you find yourself in a massive bidding war, odds are labels are always going to stay on the safe side rather than take a gamble on you.
-And unfortunately that’s just the way the cookie crumbles…
+Unless you find yourself in a massive bidding war, odds are labels are always going to stay on the safe side rather than take a huge gamble on you.
+And unfortunately, that’s just the way the cookie crumbles…

 Here’s what you should know…